rubeea/focal_phi_loss_mmsegmentation/README.md

 ### Prerequisites
 Python >= 3.5
-PyTorch == 1.6, tested on CUDA 10.2.
-The models were trained and evaluated on PyTorch 1.6.
-When testing with other versions, the results (metrics) are slightly different.
+PyTorch == 1.7, tested on CUDA 10.1.
+The models were trained and evaluated on PyTorch 1.7.
-CUDA, to compile the NMS code
 Other dependencies described in requirements.txt
-The versions described here were the lowest the code was tested with.
-Therefore, it may also work in other earlier versions, but it is not guaranteed (e.g., the code might run, but with different outputs).

 ### Install
 The code in this repo is built using the mmsegmentation framework.
 For more information on the mmsegmentation framework see: